Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Proposed Method: Self-Adversarial Multi-scale Contrastive Learning (SAM-CL)

-Real-world scenarios may include objects at temperatures higher than the facial regions (e.g., sun, hot beverages), as well as objects at lower temperatures.
-In such real-world scenarios, histogram distribution does not depict bimodal characteristics.
-To simulate the real-world variations in histogram distribution pattern, TiAug adds synthesized objects both at the higher and the lower temperature than that of the facial regions, which in-turn prevents the deep-learning network from over-fitting to the bimodal-distribution. \({I}_{aug}\) thus obtained, represents real-world scenarios both in terms of spatial characteristics of ambient objects as well as the histogram distribution of temperature values. \({I}_{aug}\) is further normalized and passed to the segmentation network as an input.
-While the examples in the \Cref{fig: thermal augmentation module} show changes in spatial characteristics, the box-plot analysis signifies effectiveness of TiAug in altering average foreground (facial-regions) temperature and average background temperature in normalized images.
-Furthermore, TiAug applies following geometric transformations: horizontal flip, vertical flip, rotation, Gaussian blur, and resizing (0.5X to 2X).
+Real-world scenarios may include objects at temperatures higher than the facial regions (e.g., sun, hot beverages), as well as objects at lower temperatures \cite{cho_robust_2017}.
+In such real-world scenarios, histogram distribution is not generally bimodal.
+To simulate real-world variations in histogram distribution pattern, TiAug adds synthesized objects both at temperatures higher and lower than that of the facial regions.
+This approach prevents the deep-learning network from over-fitting to bimodal-distributions.
+Hence, the obtained \({I}_{aug}^{HxW}\) represents real-world scenarios both in terms of spatial characteristics of ambient objects as well as the histogram distribution of temperature values. \({I}_{aug}^{HxW}\) is further normalized and passed as input to the segmentation network.
+While the examples in the \Cref{fig: thermal augmentation module} show changes in spatial characteristics, the box-plot analysis signifies the effectiveness of TiAug in altering average foreground (facial-regions) temperature and average background temperature in the normalized images.
+Furthermore, TiAug applies the following geometric transformations: horizontal flip, vertical flip, rotation, Gaussian blur, and resizing (0.5X to 2X).